 Disney Cruise Lines Navigator App is essential once you’re on board the ship.
 There is no paper listing of daily events on the Disney ships, not even at Guest Services.
 Want to know where you’re having dinner?
 The app.
 What the schedule is in the movie theater?
 The app.
 How will you contact your teenagers and tell them you’ll be out of reach in the Rainforest Room?
 The app.

 The Navigator App is one of the most full-featured cruise apps I’ve seen.
 Before you cruise, you can access most of the same functionality that you can find on the DCL website.
 Once on board, Navigator acquires a whole new look and serves as your connection to events and information while you’re sailing.
 Unfortunately, that means you can’t really practice getting familiar with it before your cruise, but today I’ll walk you through it so you can quickly become an old hand.
-(Last updated February 27, 2023.)
+(Last updated/republished June 2, 2023.)

 The good news is that the app is pretty intuitive.
 But this article will still help you get oriented on the basics, and run you through some pro tips that might even leave your tech-savvy kids asking “Whoa, how did you do that?”
 Click any heading below to go directly to that section, and click on any image to enlarge it.

 If you logged into the Navigator app while you were still ashore, once on board you’ll find it has a totally different look.
 On land you login to the app with the same credentials you use on the DCL website, but on board you won’t login at all.
 Instead, you’ll link your stateroom – which means that everyone in your group can use the app whether they have a login for the website or not.